 Cubicle partitions are another commonly overlooked area.
 It’s important to clean these partitions as they are items that are commonly touched by employees while talking to others and they may transfer germs and dirt they have on their hands.

 2. Door handles

 Thanks to the COVID-19 pandemic, we’re now well aware of the importance of sanitizing door handles.
 Before this year, however, door handles were rarely cleaned in offices.
 Door handles are touched by lots of people throughout the day and germs may easily spread if the door handles are not cleaned or sanitized regularly.
-This is unfortunately exacerbated by the human habit of frequently touching our face, mouth, or nose unnecessarily, so when we touch the door handle we picking up these germs, then touch our face and transfer the infection to our bodies.
+This is unfortunately exacerbated by the human habit of frequently touching our face, mouth, or nose unnecessarily, so when we touch the door handle we pick up these germs, then touch our face and transfer the infection to our bodies.

 3. Window blinds or curtains